-The Ohio Board of Professional Conduct today announced March disciplinary hearings involving attorneys charged with professional misconduct.
+The Ohio Board of Professional Conduct today announced June disciplinary hearings involving attorneys and judges charged with professional misconduct.

-The Ohio Board of Professional Conduct today announced the filing of seven disciplinary case reports with the Ohio Supreme Court.
+The Ohio Board of Professional Conduct has filed five disciplinary case reports with the Ohio Supreme Court.
 Each report recommends discipline for an attorney charged with professional misconduct.

 Finding engaging, yet informative, educational materials for students can be difficult at any time.
 But now that schools have moved online because of the COVID-19 health crisis, teachers and parents are searching for more resources.